 Vehicle Certification Label Indicating GVWR

 The GVWR, as required by National Highway Traffic Safety Administration (NHTSA), primarily considers the weakest link in the load bearing components such as the frame, axles, springs, brakes, rims and tires.
 Based on the lowest component rating within the load bearing components, manufactures assign the GVWR.
-NHTSA's safety requirement for GVWR is that the vehicle is expected to stop within a required distance when it is fully loaded to the max GVWR.
+One of NHTSA's safety requirement for GVWR is that the vehicle is expected to stop within a required distance when it is fully loaded to the max GVWR.
 This is appears to be a primary safety concern of NHTSA when tow vehicles are overloaded by too much pin or tongue weight coming from the trailer.
 Some owner's manuals may state: "The towing vehicle's brake system is rated for operation at the GVWR—NOT GCWR.
 Separate functional brake systems should be used for safe control of towed vehicles and for trailers weighing more than 1,500 lbs. when loaded."
 Exceeding the GVWR can result in premature mechanical failure and failure to stop within a safe distance resulting in serious injury or death.

 Additional resource: 49 CFR 571 - FEDERAL MOTOR VEHICLE SAFETY STANDARDS (Title 49 Transportation, Part 571)